 Jabra reckons that we're all wasting our time trotting around the park for a few minutes a week, getting tangled in a million wires, which is why its created the Sport Pulse headphones.

 These launched at £200 but have slowly come down in price.
 These new wireless headphones can read your pulse just by sitting in the ear, which has become more popular in the months since the Pulse launched.

 Simple wireless headphones with integrated heart rate

 The Sport Pulse headphones are pretty standard in some respects: combined with the Sports Life app for Android or iPhone, they allow you to train in different zones and prepare plans for you based on your goal, be it speed, time or distance.

 However, unlike most other running apps, the new headphones can tell you your VO2Max level (useful to see how fit you actually are getting), assess whether you're overtraining or just keep an eye on your resting heartrate over time.

-Who are these new headphones designed for?
-Well, for £200 they're not going to appeal to everyone, given heart rate monitors and apps to monitor the sensors can be found for a lot cheaper.
+So, should you buy them?
+Well, for £200 they were insanely expensive at launch, given heart rate monitors and apps to monitor the sensors can be found for a lot cheaper.